Maotechh/Open-CS100/README.md

 **🫡Great force creates miracles. & Salute the legendary CS100 TA.**

 This project contains a student ID hash conversion tool for converting hashed IDs in grade files back to real student IDs.

 > "Because the mapping is one-way, the full table can be shared without leaking anyone’s ID."

+**Reality:** Because the student IDs are public, the mapping can be easily unmapped.

+> "Student IDs, whether raw or hashed, are personal data."

+**Reality:** Seriously?
+Hashed student IDs are ‘personal data’ but publishing grades is fine?
+Get your priorities straight — grades > raw ID > hashed ID.

+> "Likewise, viewing or attempting to view any grade other than your own is prohibited."

+**Reality:** If viewing others' grades is prohibited, then don’t share everyone’s grades in a single XLSX file.
+Hashed IDs ≠ privacy.
+Use Gradescope or Blackboard like a sane system.

 ### hash_to_student_id.py